robrich/kubernetes-hands-on-workshop/02-Hello-Docker/start/README.md

    This says "The command line to run when starting the container is `node server`.
 In other words, Start Node with the `server.js` file."

+   Note that all the other lines get run as we build the image.
+Only this line gets run as the container starts.

 6. Save the Dockerfile.
 Make sure it's `Dockerfile` without an extension, not ~~Dockerfile.txt~~.

 Step 3: Build the Dockerfile into an image
 ------------------------------------------

-1. From within the folder with the `Dockerfile` and `server.js` file, run this command from a command prompt:
+1. From a terminal in the folder with the `Dockerfile` and `server.js` file, run this command from a command prompt:

    ```
    docker build --tag hellonode:0.1 .